Skip to main content

 How much exercise does a Beagle need?

-Can Beagles live in flats?
+Can a Beagle live in a flat?

 Enjoying this guide?